Vishal14sw20/Deep-learning-Model-Management/README.md

 # Deep Learning Model Management

 This repository is designed to help you manage and run deep learning models with ease.
-You can download pre-trained model weights and run them using the provided `main.py` script.
+You can download pre-trained model weights and run them using the provided `main_all_weights_v2.py` for script.

 ## Getting Started